Summer 2026 Programs Now Open

 Teen Travel Programs by Age Group

 Age determines supervision intensity, group size, and independence expectations within the Progressive Independence Model.
-Rustic Pathways categorizes teen travel programs into three developmental tiers, each with distinct staff ratios and program structures.
+Rustic Pathways categorizes teen travel programs into three developmental tiers.

 Programs with high structure for younger travelers →